hoshikava/libhoshikv_jni/README.md

 Targets **VNDK34+ / newer AIDL devices**.
 Works on HyperOS vendor or an AOSP vendor with `mfp-daemon` ported from a HyperOS vendor/ODM.

+You can use this on HIDL Xiaomi Device for **SOFOD + AOD** by combining trydun fod method + libhoshikv.so patch

 READ UNTIL THE END.

 Author: **[@hoshikv](https://t.me/hoshikv)** ·